ZhengdongWang/zhengdongwang.com/bluebook.md

 image: aosta
 ---

 *Note: I last made a significant update to this in 2021, the year I graduated.
-Some facts about Yale course selection has changed, but I still stand by my general point.*
+Some facts about Yale course selection have changed, but I still stand by my general point.*

 Every semester Yale begins with shopping period.
 You can go to any class, and at the end of two weeks, turn in your final schedule.
 It's different from other shopping-period-like systems where you sign up for more classes than you intend to take and then drop them.
 I usually have no idea what I'll actually end up taking when the semester begins.